Rishi-Amarnani/Crowd-and-Car-Simulation/README.md

 	E. The NeighborController script was just made to attach the terrains in our scene together.
 Nothing special here.

-5. Artifact: Unity project build (for windows)
+5. Artifact: Unity project build inside Build Folder (for Windows).

 6. References: